Kunj-13/Vacation-Journey-Planner/README.md

 ## Functionalities and Test Results

-- **Path Calculation**: The Dijkstra algorithm accurately calculates the shortest paths.
+- **Path Calculation**: The Dijkstra algorithm accurately calculates the shortest paths between starting city and the destination.
-- **UI Interaction**: Users can easily select cities and view results.
+- **UI Interaction**: Users can easily select cities using the dropdown box and view results.
+- **Display of Travel Route:** Once a route is calculated, the application displays the path along with the total distance.
 - **Happy Spots Recommendations**: Displays tourist attractions in the destination city.

 Test results demonstrate accurate path calculations and responsive UI elements.